-In a gradual-release-of-responsibility model of teaching reading, this would be about the time of the school year that teachers are moving from whole-class short stories (to teach or review reading strategies, literary elements, and author’s craft [see Reading Strategy #6]) and whole-class novel(s) [see Reading Strategy #9] to reading in BOOK CLUBS in the move toward independent reading [see “Losing the Fear of Sharing Control”].
+In a gradual-release-of-responsibility model of teaching reading, this would be about the time of the school year that teachers are moving from whole-class short stories (to teach or review reading strategies, literary elements, and author’s craft [see Reading Strategy #6]) and whole-class novel(s) [see Reading Strategy #9] to reading in BOOK CLUBS in the move toward independent, self-selected reading [see “Losing the Fear of Sharing Control”].
+Of course Book Clubs can be held any time, and my students always clamored for "one more Book Club" in the midst of independent reading.
 I have facilitated BOOK CLUBS in Grade 3 though university classes in English-Language Arts and content area classes.
 I have written extensively about the benefits of reading in BOOK CLUBS.
 And I have written about holding TEXT CLUBS to read poetry, short stories, folktales, nonfiction books, articles, and textbook chapters in collaborative small groups.
 For strategies, lessons, assessments, models, and reproducible forms, see TALKING TEXTS: A Teacher’s Guide to Book Clubs across the Curriculum.
 These are my 5 basic steps for facilitating any type of BOOK CLUB (or TEXT CLUB).
 1. SETTING UP BOOK CLUBS

 2. TEACHING SOCIAL/DISCUSSION SKILLS